nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 2.2.
 Project Set-Up

-> ⚠ Follow the steps in the following guide exactly.
+> ⚠️ **Warning**: Follow the steps in the following guide exactly.
 Any deviations may result in the code failing to run as intended.

 1. Start IntelliJ IDEA.
 2. If you are currently on a project, close the project.